-Below are some resources to help support parents work with their child in using technology in a safe and appropriate manner.
-These websites have an abundance of useful, timely, family friendly information that you can use with your child.
+Below are some resources to help support parents as they work with their child in using technology in a safe and appropriate manner.
+These websites have an abundance of useful, timely, and family friendly information that you can use with your child.

 Helping kids stay safe while online is something many parents are concerned about.
 Yet, as a parent, it can be difficult to stay up to date with new technology and how to best protect your kids.
 ProtectKidsOnline.ca is here to help parents/guardians stay on top of the digital world their children are engaging in.

 Here you’ll find information about the ever-changing online interests of young people, the potential risks they face and proactive strategies to help keep your child/adolescent safe while online.

 |Are you involved in your kids’ online activities?
 Do you know what they are doing and who they are talking to when they are on the Internet?|

 |Does your family have a set of rules or an agreement for appropriate Internet use?|

 |Do your kids know to ask permission before submitting any personal information online?
 This includes: when using email, social networking sites or instant messaging filling out registration forms and personal profiles, and entering online contests.|

 |Do you try to not be too critical of your kids’ activities on the Net and use their Internet experiences as an opportunity to discuss inappropriate content, trust and responsibility?|

 |Do you make Internet use a family activity by guiding your kids to good sites and teaching them how to do safe, effective searches?|